Hagoodkk/Projects/README.md

     ------------------------------------
       - [x] **Object Data Streams** - with sockets and serializable objects.
 Sends information back and forth between client/server 20x/sec, making for instant message delivery.

-      - [x] **User authentication** - on account creation, user's password is salted and then the salted password is hashed.
+      - [x] **User Authentication** - on account creation, user's password is salted and then the salted password is hashed.
 The salted hash is what's sent over the socket connection and stored on the server side, so the plaintext password is never sent over the net.
 For login, the salt is sent back to the client, the client computes the hash and sends it over, and the server checks the salted hash against the stored salted hash.
 If they match, authentication is successful and the user can log in.

       - [x] **Database Management** - user information is indexed via unique primary keys, and these keys are linked to other tables as foreign keys to ensure data integrity.